The Devil's Share: Plot

-Picking up from Carter (Taraji P. Henson)'s death in "The Crossing," a montage of events plays to "Hurt" by Johnny Cash: Finch (Michael Emerson), Shaw (Sarah Shahi) and Fusco (Kevin Chapman) attend Carter's funeral along with several NYPD officers, Finch learns their next POI is the most wanted man in town, HR officer Patrick Simmons (Robert John Burke), and Shaw and a grief-stricken Reese (Jim Caviezel) separately go about the city ruthlessly interrogating criminals on Simmons' whereabouts.
+Picking up from Carter's (Taraji P. Henson) death at the hands of Simmons (Robert John Burke) in "The Crossing," a montage of events plays to "Hurt" by Johnny Cash: Finch (Michael Emerson), Shaw (Sarah Shahi) and Fusco (Kevin Chapman) attend Carter's funeral along with several NYPD officers, Finch learns that Simmons is their next POI, and Shaw and a grief-stricken Reese (Jim Caviezel) separately go about the city ruthlessly interrogating criminals on Simmons' whereabouts.
 Elsewhere, Simmons receives fake Canadian passports to enable his escape.

 A flashback shows Finch attending a therapy session not long after the death of his friend Nathan Ingram; he and the therapist discuss survivor's guilt, with the therapist assuring Finch that his feelings of responsibility and guilt will pass alongside the other survivors of the ferry bombing.
 Finch questions her assurance by suggesting everything that happened is indeed his fault.

 In the present day, Finch serves a still-imprisoned Root (Amy Acker) food and receives an offer of help from her, along with a warning about impending dangers on a larger scale.
 Finch is interrupted by a phone call from Fusco, who is investigating the scene of an SUV Reese crashed earlier belonging to three forgers working for one Seamus Yorke, who they believe can lead them to Simmons.
 Shaw has already located Yorke (Brian Tarantina) and is attempting to interrogate him, agreeing to locate Reese but only to save him from gunshot wounds he suffered in the previous episode.
 Yorke names HR leader Alonzo Quinn (Clarke Peters) as the only one who knows of Simmons' escape plan.
 Fusco and Shaw find Quinn's lawyer dead and learn that Russian mobsters are also targeting Simmons.
 They reluctantly decide it's time to request Root's help.

 The next flashback centers on Shaw, at that time a physician, being interviewed over her lack of sympathy for her patients.
 Her interviewer notes that her technical mastery isn't the kind of motivation sympathy provides to save patients and tells her that she is a "fixer" and not a "healer."

 Despite potential consequences, Root is freed and directs them to an apartment in which Quinn is being held under police custody.
 They evade the army of U.S. Marshals and Russian mob forces closing in, while Reese detonates a nearby car to provide a distraction.

 The third flashback shows a supposedly militant Reese being interviewed by a CIA Special Ops psychologist on how extreme his measures can be pushed in order to protect his country.
 Reese claims to have already been through the horrors the psychologist presents as part of Reese's new job, revealing that he is in fact already a CIA operative sent out to find a traitor among them: the psychologist.
 Reese shoots the man dead.